 What Are My Rights?

-You probably don’t want to hear it, but you don’t have a lot of rights if you’re arrested and charged with DUI in Georgia.
-For all intents and purposes, you’re a criminal defendant you will be treated like one.
-Your Atlanta DUI lawyer will do his best to protect these rights.
-However, he can’t provide you with more rights than you’re entitled to under the law.
+You probably don’t want to hear it, but you don’t have a lot of rights if you’re arrested and charged with driving under the influence in Georgia.
+For all intents and purposes, you’re a criminal defendant and will be treated as such.
+Our Atlanta driving under the influence lawyers will do their best to protect these rights.
+However, we can’t provide you with more rights than you’re entitled to under the law.

-Some of the rights you do have in Georgia if you’re arrested for DUI are:
+Some of the rights you do have in Georgia pertaining to DUI stops and arrests are:

 - You have the right to refuse to do the field sobriety test but, if you do refuse, your license will be suspended